HCPS-OTIS/tools/templates/windows.md

 ## motherboard

-Device will not power on
-Device does not power on.
-Screen remains black.
-Reseated internal connections with no effect.

 Device will not power on — LED lit
 Device does not power on.
 Screen remains black but LED indicator is lit.
 Reseated internal connections with no effect.